 Gratitude is a Choice

 We aren’t all in the financial position Susan is, but gratitude is not a trait that some have and others don’t.
 Gratitude is a choice, one that becomes easier the more we practice it.
-We all have so much to be grateful for each day, it should be our greatest joy to give our thanks to God.
-But we must start by intentionally cultivating a heart of gratitude.
+We all have so much for which to be grateful for, but we must start by intentionally cultivating a heart of gratitude.
 I challenge you to begin by simply answering the upcoming season’s many “How are you” questions with a quick reflection on your blessings and a heartfelt “I’m grateful”.
 Imagine the conversation you’ll start!
 It might be one you’ll both be grateful you had.

 Marlow Gingerich is a Gift Planning Consultant at Abundance Canada.
 For more than 40 years, Abundance Canada has effectively helped Canadians with their charitable giving in their lifetime and through their estate.
 To learn more, call 1.800.772.3257 to arrange a free, no-obligation consultation.